pillingworth/seatingplan/README.md

 The is a simple command line app and uses the picocli lib for parsing arguments

-To run with 4 courses, 5 tables, iterate the solution 10000 times using the swap strategy, set the random seed to 1 (so reandom but repeatable) and using a file to specify the list of people the command would be
+To run with 4 courses, 5 tables, iterate the solution 10000 times using the swap strategy, set the random seed to 1 (so random but repeatable) and using a file to specify the list of people the command would be

 `java -jar seatingplan-0.0.1-SNAPSHOT-jar-with-dependencies.jar -s 1 -c 4 -t 5 -i 10000 -st swap -pf people.txt`

 Alternatively there is a .bat file that make this a bit easier to run

-This require JDK11 (for no other reason that the code was written and compiled using JDK11).
+This requires JDK11 (for no other reason that the code was written and compiled using JDK11).